nanditaradha/Project_Loan-Defaulters-Prediction/README.md

 ## Model Predictions

-When the trained model was fitted on Test Dataset it was able to identify and predict the Defaulters.
+When the trained model was fitted on Test Dataset it was able to identify and predict the number of Defaulters.

 * Number of Defaulters(CHG-OFF) : 11746
 * Number of Non-Defaulters(PIF) : 33154